11. Mobile Inference

 22adb pull ${DEVICE_USER_DIR}/resnet18_gpu_fp32/output output/gpu_fp32

-As shown in Listing 11.1.4, running the GPU version of our model is very similar to what we have done for the SoC’s Kryo CPU.
-However, keep in mind the the CPU and GPU are vastly different computer architectures, meaning that this complexity is hidden from us by the AI Engine Direct SDK.
+As shown in Listing 11.1.4, running the GPU version of our model is very similar to what we did for the Kryo CPU of the SoC.
+However, keep in mind that the CPU and GPU are very different computer architectures, so this complexity is hidden from us by the AI Engine Direct SDK.

 Task